 Although such analyses seem simple and raw, they serve two purposes:

-- It removes the quality of the summary being based upon or influenced by personal feelings, tastes or opinions as in eradicating subjectivity.
+- It removes the quality of the summary being based upon or influenced by personal feelings, tastes or opinions, as in eradicating subjectivity.

 - To make the process of observing trends easy.

-Clear ROT (Redundant, Outdated or Trivial content)
+Apparent ROT (Redundant, Outdated, or Trivial content)

-In Summary – Why it is important!
+In Summary – Why it is essential!

 Do Not Copy Content From Other Websites